 Once rice and garlic are browned, add remaining ingredients; tomato sauce, kosher salt, cumin, onion powder, give it a stir, then pour in the broth.

 Cover and bring to simmer on low for 30-40 minutes or until all liquid is absorbed.
-Fluff with a fork just before serving and garnish with chopped cilantro if desired and a squeeze of lime juice.
+Fluff with a fork just before serving and garnish the top of the rice with chopped cilantro if desired and a squeeze of lime juice.

-- PREP – Recipes like this are easier when you take a few minute and prep, chop, measure ingredients out ahead of time.
+- PREP – Recipes like this are easier when you take a few minutes and prep, chop, and measure ingredients out ahead of time.

-- RINSE – Before starting this Spanish Mexican rice recipe, rinse and drain the rice in a colander and allow it to sit while prepping the other ingredients.
+- RINSE – Before starting this Spanish Mexican rice recipe, rinse and drain the rice in a colander.

 - Keep your uncooked rice packages in the crisper drawer of your fridge for ultimate freshness!

 - Add some KICK!
-Try adding a can of diced chiles, a teaspoon of chili powder, red pepper flakes, diced jalapeno pepper or poblano pepper.
+Add a can of diced chiles, a teaspoon of chili powder, chipotle powder, red pepper flakes, and jalapeno pepper or poblano pepper.

 - Use salsa instead of tomato sauce, it will have more of a kick, and have the chunks of tomatoes, but go for it!

-- I’m a simple girl and this tasty recipe is perfect with some delicious refried beans along with these cheese enchiladas.
+- I’m a simple girl, and this tasty recipe is perfect with some delicious refried beans, or try these fun enchilada meatballs!

-- Serve this old fashioned Spanish rice recipe in burrito bowls, use this Copycat Chipotle Chicken.
+- Serve this old-fashioned Spanish rice recipe in burrito bowls.

 - Go simple and serve with chips, salsa and guacamole, maybe with a little squeeze of sour cream.